Where does Denmark stand on hand hygiene?

 We also recognize that there are multiple factors, that have impact on the health care workers decision on whether they choose to perform hand hygiene or they choose to skip it!

-Health care workers have at lot of explanations on why the only perform hand hygiene in less than 50 % of the situations, where they are supposed to do it.
+Health care workers have a lot of explanations on why they only perform hand hygiene in less than 50 % of the situations, where they are supposed to do it.

 Click the picture and learn more on why they skip the hand hygiene!